rushabhhh/GFL-India/README.md

-# 🌐 GFL India – Website Development Showcase
+# 🌐 GFL India – Website Development

 This repository showcases the design and development work I did for **Global Freight Logistics Overseas Pvt.
 Ltd. (GFL India)** — a corporate website built on **Wix Studio** to highlight their logistics services and brand presence.
 The live project is deployed on the client’s domain, but this repo contains a **UI preview page** and project documentation for portfolio purposes.